 So what will make your listing stand out among the thousands of listings in your city?
 Let’s take a look at the must-list (and overemphasized) details that will have the right renters lining up at your door.

 Be Clear About Fees

-While renters are looking for a property to live in, the first thing they look at is the price.
-Make sure the renters who inquire about your property can afford it by clearly stating the asking rent, application fee, security deposit, utility responsibilities and lease term.
+When renters are looking for a property to live in, the first thing they look at is the price.
+Make sure the renters who inquire about your property can afford it by clearly stating the asking rent, application fee, security deposit, utility responsibilities, and lease term.

 Square Footage and Floor Plan

 Renters love to know the exact size and shape of their new rental.
 It gives them a definite idea of what they’ll be working with, as far as interior design goes.